 Wherever possible and meaningful, these subject areas and sub goals are further specified and operationalised by key figures, in order to communicate expectations more transparently and to be able to make a clearer assessments of achievements or targets (see also the remarks and goals concerning energy use, waste generation, plasma yield and emissions in criteria 10-13).
-In other cases, these objectives are contained in standards and procedures (for example, in the Compliance Manual).
+In other cases, these objectives are set out in standards and instructions (e.g. in the Guideline for Specialist Groups [Richtlinie Fachkreise] and the Anti-Corruption Guideline [Antikorruptionsrichtlinie] that will come into force in 2021).